AdobeDocs/audience-manager.fr-FR/help/using/api/dcs-intro/dcs-s2s/dcs-aam-ids.md

 A [!UICONTROL DCS] response contains data about your site visitors.
 You need the visitor and region ID before you can make server-to-server calls to the [!UICONTROL DCS].

-* L&#39;utilisateur - id est requis pour identifier et associer des données à un visiteur particulier.
+* L'utilisateur - id est requis pour identifier et associer des données à un visiteur particulier.
 * The region ID is required because it is tied to a regional server name, which you need to send data to the [!UICONTROL DCS].
 The [!UICONTROL DCS] stores information in data centers that are geographically closest to site visitors.
 Voir [ID de zone géographique, emplacements et noms d’hôte du serveur de collecte de données](../../../api/dcs-intro/dcs-api-reference/dcs-regions.md) (DCS Region IDs, Locations, and Host Names).

 Ces paramètres sont décrits ci-dessous.
 Code in *italics* represents a variable placeholder.